Waverley, New South Wales: Population

-In the 2016 Census, there were 4,346 people in Waverley.
-54.1% of people were born in Australia.
-The most common countries of birth were England 7.9% and New Zealand 2.7%.
-69.6% of people only spoke English at home.
-The most common responses for religion were No Religion 32.0% and Catholic 24.7%.
+In the 2021 Census, there were 4,216 people in Waverley.
+58.1% of people were born in Australia.
+The most common countries of birth were England 8.9% and New Zealand 2.9%.
+75.3% of people only spoke English at home.
+The most common responses for religion were No Religion 40.3% and Catholic 25.0%.

 Commercial area

 Waverley is mostly residential with a scattering of commercial developments, centred on the road junction known as Charing Cross.

 Schools

-Waverley is home to a number of schools.
+Waverley is home to a number of schools including Waverley Public School (state primary), the suburb includes: